macielli/macielli/README.md

 🎓 I study Software Development with a Focus on Back-End at [Cubos Academy](https://cubos.academy/).

-👩🏻‍💻 Currently, I am in a career transition and decided to explore new opportunities in this field.
+👩🏻‍💻 Currently, I'm in a career transition and decided to explore new opportunities in this field.

 💻 I have a degree in Sanitary and Environmental Engineering.